Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Preliminaries

 The weight function defined by

 depends on the test function $\phi(v)$, the collisional kernel $B(|u|, \hat{u}\cdot\sigma)$ from \eqref{ck} and the exchange of collisions law \eqref{singleEq2}.
-This is actually a generic form of a Kac master equation formulation for a binary multiplicatively interactive stochastic Chapman-Kolmogorov birth-death rate processes, were the weight function $\G(v,u)$ encodes the detailed balance properties, collision invariants as well as existence, regularity and decay rate dynamics to equilibrium. \\ We also denote by $'\!v$ and $'\!w$ the pre-collision velocities corresponding to $v$ and $w$.
-In the case of elastic collisions (i.e. $\beta=1$) the pairs $\{'\!v,'\!w\}$ and $\{v',w'\}$ agree, otherwise, extra caution is advised. \\ \\ {\bf Collision invariants and conservation properties.} The collision law \eqref{singleEq2} is equivalent to the following relation between the interacting velocity pairs The parameter $\beta\in[\frac{1}{2},1]$ is related to the degree of inelasticity of the interactions, with $\beta=1$ being elastic and $\beta<1$ inelastic interactions.
-In particular, when testing with the polynomials $\varphi(v)=1, \ v_j, \ |v|^2$ in $\mathbb R^d$, yields the following conservation relations
+This is actually a generic form of a Kac master equation formulation for a binary multiplicatively interactive stochastic Chapman-Kolmogorov birth-death rate processes, were the weight function $\G(v,u)$ encodes the detailed balance properties, collision invariants as well as existence, regularity and decay rate dynamics to equilibrium.

+We also denote by $'\!v$ and $'\!w$ the pre-collision velocities corresponding to $v$ and $w$.
+In the case of elastic collisions (i.e. $\beta=1$) the pairs $\{'\!v,'\!w\}$ and $\{v',w'\}$ agree, otherwise, extra caution is advised.

+{\bf Collision invariants and conservation properties.} The collision law \eqref{singleEq2} is equivalent to the following relation between the interacting velocity pairs In particular, when testing with the polynomials $\varphi(v)=1, \ v_j, \ |v|^2$ in $\mathbb R^d$, yields the following conservation relations

 The polynomials that make the collisional integral vanish are called collision invariants.
 Clearly, the elastic case when $\beta=1$, the homogeneous Boltzmann equation has $d+2$ collision invariants and corresponding conservation laws, namely mass, momentum and kinetic energy.
-For the inelastic case of $\beta<1$, the number of invariants and conserved quantities is $d+1$. \\ Finally, when testing with $\varphi(v)=\log f(v)$ yields the inequality ($\mathcal H$-Theorem holding for the elastic case)
+For the inelastic case of $\beta<1$, the number of invariants and conserved quantities is $d+1$.